blessinganalytics/blessinganalytics-portfolio/README.md

-Blessing Christopher Edet – Business Analytics Portfolio
+# Blessing Christopher Edet – Business Analyst Portfolio

 I am a Business Analytics graduate with a background in Accounting, passionate about using data to drive decision-making, improve business performance, and support sustainable solutions.